tdunning/EvenDigits/README.md

 cycle and is different from the mask used in the search program where the mask defines how many significant digits are used to disqualify candidate values.

+## Commentary on Sieves

+Elementary analysis of the product group formed by calculating $2^n \mod 10^k$ shows that the length of cycle in each sieve should be $4 \times 5^{k-1}$.
+If the digits are randomly distributed, the fraction of values that pass the sieve would be $2^{-k}$.
+Both of these are born out in the observed sieves.
+A consequence of this is that this kind of sieve will never stop all candidates, no matter how large $k$ gets.

 ## Running the Search

 You can run a simplified search that only uses the 2-digit sieve using the